-Judah Vs. The Machines: Robots are still laughably awful at playing soccer
+Judah vs. the Machines: Robots are still laughably awful at playing soccer

 It’s clear that these robots aren’t quite Boston Dynamics-level mobile, and it would probably take about 10,000 of these to even have a dream of taking out Sarah Connor.
 This being the case, Judah doesn’t actually suit up to play against the pint-sized, electro-competitors.
 Instead he grabs a gamepad and controls one of the robotic footballers against three AI-controlled opponents.

-Check out how Friendlander handles the responsibility of taking on robots as humanity’s all-star representative in the video above.
+Check out the video above to see how Friedlander handles the responsibility of taking on robots as humanity’s all-star representative.

 See all eight episodes of Judah vs. the Machines here.